 Therefore, even if someone travels abroad safely with their AP, they will still need to present their passport with their AP card in order to be re-admitted into the United States.
-The USCIS warns persons with a pending Form I-485 that traveling with an AP travel document does mean that the holder can automatically re-enter the United States.
+The USCIS also warns persons with a pending Form I-485 that traveling with an AP travel document does not mean that the holder can automatically re-enter the United States.

 The U.S. Customs and Border Protection (CBP) officer at the airport or border is charged with making the final decision about which persons are allowed to enter the United States.
 Therefore, the Advance Parole travel experience is never a guaranteed readmission back into America.

 DO NOT travel abroad if someone had accrued more than 180 days of unlawful presence in the United States prior to their filing of I-485 applications even if they have an Advance Parole.
 In practice, they can re-enter the United States with the Advance Parole.
 But their departure from the United States will trigger a 3- year or 10-year inadmissible bar to United States, and accordingly, their I-485 application for adjustment of status will eventually get denied by the USCIS unless specified waiver is granted for such inadmissibility.
 Unfortunately, it is extremely difficult to get a waiver.

 With DYgreencard’s combination of high-tech and lawyer review service, we can help you prepare a complete I-485 adjustment of status application package ready to file, including the application for an Advance Parole.
 We can also help you prepare an application for an Advance Parole alone.
 Learn more if you’d like to file a complete I-485 application, or learn more if you’d like to file a separate application for an Advance Parole.